Doctor Strange's Book of Names

 Daveroth

-Presumably, a powerful extradimensional being.
+Presumably, a powerful extradimensional magickal being.
 Shialmar the Shadowqueen once cast the Daggers of Daveroth at Doc [DS #44].

 "[By] the deadly daggers of Daveroth..."
 Part of a vile spell cast by Nox [DSSS #39].